classdojo/html-templater/README.md

 var HtmlTemplater = require("html-templater");

 /*
- * Html templater allows you to specify a template, along with optional layout and css strings,
+ * Html templater allows you to specify a template, along with optional layout
- * and produces an html page with inlined css.
-The templater uses handlebar-layouts to
+ * and css strings, and produces an html page with inlined css.
+The templater
- * support this layout templating.
-The layout, if present, is automatically registered to
+ * uses handlebar-layouts to support this layout templating.
+The layout, if
+ * present, is automatically registered to whatever the template specifies
- * the template uses in the {{extend}} block (In this case: "layout").
+ * in the {{extend}} block (In this case: "layout").
 */

 var htmlTemplater = HtmlTemplater({